zeqo11/interview/data/README.md

 - Data should be saved in Parquet format
 - Use the Browse API to request data
     - There are over 1800 pages of near Earth objects, so we'll limit ourselves to gathering the first 200 near earth objects
-- Recalls should be stored with 1 file for each year, named {year}.parquet
 - We want to save the following columns in our file(s):
     - id
     - neo_reference_id
     - name
     - name_limited
     - designation
     - nasa_jpl_url
     - absolute_magnitude_h
     - is_potentially_hazardous_asteroid
     - minimum estimated diameter in meters
     - maximum estimated diameter in meters
     - **closest** approach miss distance in kilometers
     - **closest** approach date
     - **closest** approach relative velocity in kilometers per second
     - first observation date
     - last observation date
     - observations used
     - orbital period
 - Store the following aggregations:
     - The total number of times our 200 near earth objects approached closer than 0.2 astronomical units (found as miss_distance.astronomical)
     - The number of close approaches recorded in each year present in the data